Military junior college

-A military junior college (MJC) is a military-style junior college in the United States and one of the three major categories of the Army ROTC schools that allows cadets to become commissioned officers in the U.S. Army reserve components in two years, instead of the usual four, through the Early Commissioning Program (ECP).
-They also offer Service Academy preparatory programs that allow qualified students to earn an appointment to the U.S. Service Academies upon their successful completion of this demanding one-year program at a MJC.
+A military junior college (MJC) is a military-style junior college in the United States.
+Six have been founded since 1842; four remain.
+These schools comprise one of the three major categories of Army ROTC schools whose graduates may immediately become commissioned officers in the U.S. Army.
+MJC graduates can earn a commission in two years, instead of the usual four, through the Early Commissioning Program (ECP).
+The schools also offer one-year programs that enable qualified students to earn an appointment to the U.S. service academies.

 Schools

 Four institutions are considered military junior colleges: